-In order to access the PMPM rate for any given beneficiary, providers must deliver at least one care management contact during the month for that beneficiary (i.e., providers will not be paid for a member in months in which there were no member contacts).
-56 The provider will be required to submit a claim to the Tailored Plan/PIHP, and the Tailored Plan/PIHP will pay the provider the PMPM rate (and the waiver coordination add-on payment, if applicable) after the month of service.
-Only contacts delivered by the assigned care manager or extender will count towards meeting the contact requirements and be eligible for payment.
-In the event that the supervising care manager or other care manager is providing coverage for a care manager (e.g., sick leave, vacation, staff turnovers) and delivers a contact to a member to ensure they are receiving Tailored Care Management in a timely manner, the contact will count towards meeting contact requirements and be eligible for payment.
-The Department will provide additional guidance on billing policies and procedures prior to launch.
+In order to access the monthly Tailored Care Management payment for any given beneficiary, providers must deliver one qualifying Tailored Care Management contact during the month for that beneficiary (i.e., providers will not be paid for a member in months in which there were no qualifying contacts).
+The provider is required to submit a claim to the Tailored Plan / LME/MCO, and the Tailored Plan / LME/MCO pays the provider the monthly payment (and the Innovations/TBI waiver or 1915(i) add-on payment, if applicable) after the month of service.
+Only qualifying contacts delivered by the assigned care manager or extender are eligible for payment.
+The Department understands that a member may not be present for work done by a care manager (or extender, where appropriate) related to the six core health home services (e.g., care manager calls with providers to connect members to services/supports); a care manager should submit their Tailored Care Management claim for the date they made contact with the member and communicated the outcome of these core health home service activities.
+In the event that the supervising care manager or other care manager is providing coverage for a care manager (e.g., sick leave, vacation, staff turnovers) and delivers a qualifying contact to a member to ensure they are receiving Tailored Care Management in a timely manner, the contact is eligible for payment.